girip11/machine_learning/ml_concepts/feature_selection.md

 * Correlation coefficient takes values in the range [-1, 1], with -1 for strong negative correlation while 1 stands for strong positive correlation and 0 means no correlation.

 * Using the correlation matrix `pandas.DataFrame.corr`, we can determine features that are correlated with each other.
 Using this information we can retain only one of the correlated feature and remove the other.

+## 2. Embedded Methods

+* Regularization methods (Lasso, ridge for linear models) can be used to determine the feature importances.
+To select some features based on the threshold of their feature importances, we can use `sklearn.feature_selection.SelectFromModel`.
+* Some models(predictors) contain feature importances in the `coef_` attribute while few others(like random forest/ensemble classifiers) provide the `feature_importances_` attribute.
+* `sklearn.feature_selection.SelectFromModel` can be used to filter features based on a threshold or limiting using `max_features`

+## 3. Wrapper methods

 ---